nlmixr2/monolix2rx/cran-comments.md

-This adds monolix import to the nlmixr2 ecosystem
+This adds monolix import to the nlmixr2 ecosystem, and is used in the next release of babelmixr2.

 ## R CMD check results